If a shopping centre injury has set you back, we'll help you move forward

 Who do I claim against?

-Although in many cases it may be clear that the accident was caused by the negligence of the shopping centre ( the occupier), accidents may also be caused by independent contractors working on the maintenance of the area.
+Although in many cases it is clear that the accident was caused by the negligence of the shopping centre (the occupier), accidents may also be caused by independent contractors working on the maintenance of the area.

-Shopping centre injury claims are usually referred to as public place, or occupiers' liability, claims.
+Shopping centre injury claims are usually referred to as public or occupiers' liability claims.
 Click on the icons below to learn more:

-No win, no fee shopping centre injury compensation claims
+Can I make a no win, no fee shopping centre injury claim?

 Find out more about how no win, no fee claims work